Plumsail/orgchart-docs/source/javascript-framework/methods.rst

 You can use it together with ‘showLoadingPanel’ and ‘hideLoadingPanel’ functions.
 Show loading panel before calling this method and hide it inside completed callback.

-The example below shows how to use this function together with “onInitialLoadingFinished” event and “showLoadingPanel” method.
-It waits untill the web part is loaded in “onInitialLoadingFinished” event.
-Then it shows loading panel by calling “showLoadingPanel”.
-Then it validates condition for each box in “conditionFunction”.
-Once all levels are expanded, it hides loading panel by calling “hideLoadingPanel” method.
+The example below shows how to use this function together with :code:`onInitialLoadingFinished` event and :code:`showLoadingPanel` method.
+It waits untill the web part is loaded in :code:`onInitialLoadingFinished` event.
+Then it shows loading panel by calling :code:`showLoadingPanel`.
+Then it validates condition for each box in :code:`conditionFunction`.
+Once all levels are expanded, it hides loading panel by calling :code:`hideLoadingPanel` method.

 .. code:: javascript